Background

 The purpose of the Murujuga Rock Art Strategy is to protect the Aboriginal rock art by providing a long-term framework that builds on previous work to deliver an improved approach to monitoring, analysis and management.

 The Murujuga Rock Art Strategy will be reviewed at least every five years.
-This will ensure it remains current, supports appropriate governance arrangements, and the best scientific knowledge and management practices are used to protect the rock art.
+This will ensure it remains current, supports appropriate governance arrangements, and that the best scientific knowledge and management practices are used to protect the rock art.

 Scope